galtproject/galtproject-docs/en/Whitepaper.md

 - "ray casting algorithm" to determine the occurrence of one of the vertices of the polygon in another polygon;
 - the intersection of two lines in the plane to determine the fact of the intersection of the edges of the polygons;
 - the occurrence of a point along the height coordinate in the interval.

+#### Off-chain and on-chain hybrid sollution with Fishers
+To guarantee 100% impossibility of double ownership, the following mechanics can be used.
+It can be used as an alternative or addition to the one described above.
+When creating a token of land plot or real estate, the owner of the token must make a deposit in GALT tokens.

 #### Sidechain sollution
 The problem of checking the intersection of one polygon with an unlimited number of polygons is completely on-chain solvable.
 In this case, the initial creation of tokens of land plots and real estate objects occurs on the sidechain, in which a large volume of calculations can be made.
 Such a sidechain could be the blockchain on Parity Substrate or Cosmos SDK or any other.
 During the initial creation of the Token, the Validator nodes check for intersections and confirm the creation of the Token.